 To be clear, “misrepresentation by omission” means lying.

 This wasn’t the first time that a major pharmaceutical company lied about product safety, and it won’t be the last.
-To learn more about what’s REALLY going on behind the scenes, sign up now to watch PROPAGANDA EXPOSED, the 8-part docuseries that will change the way you think about modern medicine.
+To learn more about what’s REALLY going on behind the scenes, sign up now to watch PROPAGANDA EXPOSED!
+[UNCENSORED], the 9-episode docu-series that will change the way you think about modern medicine.
 It’s free.

 A confidential memo to Johnson & Johnson managers in the baby products division shows the precise strategy used to deal with the issue of talc powder and cancer: